marxanweb/general/documentation/docs_dev.md

 This will create a compiled and minified version of your code that can be deployed to production - the build folder will contain all the code you need for deployment.

 ### Deploying
 Your built application can be deployed simply by hosting the build folder on a suitable web server.
+If you want your new features to be available in other marxan-client deployments, then submit a pull request to the main marxan-client repo.

 ## Building new user interfaces on Marxan data
 ### marxan-server API